jsantiago611/digital-garden-master/about.md

 content-type: eg
 ---

+My name is Jonathan, and this site will contain everything I know about spirituality and Christianity.

 - I am a software engineer and a writer interested in the interplay between thoughts and constraints, the duality of interpretations and representations, and the nature of abstractions and correspondence between them.